Security Information and Event Management (SIEM). What It Is and How It Works.

 Organizations that want this technology primarily for compliance will value certain capabilities, such as reporting, more highly than organizations that want to leverage SIEM to set up a security operations center. […] organizations that have petabytes of data will find some vendors better able to meet their needs, while those who have fewer data might opt for other options.
 Similarly, companies that want outstanding threat hunting will likely look for top data visualization tools and search capabilities that others may not need to have.

-- consider all the factors: if you can support a particular tool, how much data your systems enclose, how much you want to spend.
+- consider all the factors: if you can support a particular tool, how much data your systems enclose, and how much you want to spend.

-SIEM Tools
+What Are the SIEM Tools

-When it comes to SIEM tools, you can, of course, find both paid and free options on the market (you’ll just have to keep in mind that the free ones might not be the most secure and probably won’t have a customer service to assist you in case you need any help).
-Here are a few examples:
+When it comes to SIEM tools, you can, of course, find both paid and free options on the market.
+You’ll just have to keep in mind that the free ones might not be the most secure.
+Additionally, they probably won’t have a customer service to assist you in case you need any help.

 OSSIM